A map sensor, or manifold absolute pressure sensor, is an important component of a car’s engine management system.

-If cleaning it doesn't work, then it's not possible to actually fix a MAP sensor.
-Over time, engine sensors tend to lose their sensitivity.
-Usually the best option is to just replace the sensor that is throwing up error codes.
+If cleaning it doesn’t work, then the best option is to just replace the sensor that is throwing up error codes.

-In some cases, replacing the MAP sensor will not fix the problem.
-There may be a leak somewhere in the air intake system that is causing the error.
+In some cases, replacing the MAP sensor will not fix the problem as there may be a leak somewhere in the air intake system that is causing the error.

 You may need to inspect the vacuum hoses, air filter or EGR valve to find the cause of the problem.
 Check out my article on error code P0106 and how to diagnose a faulty EGR valve for more detailed information.